jselvi/AndroidPINCrack/README.md

 AndroidPINCrack is a Python script that bruteforce the Android Passcode given the hash and salt.
 Of course there are some other faster ways to crack than a python script, but it can be useful for numeric passcoders or wordlist attack.

+WARNING (year 2020): This script has been not tested in the last 5 years or more, so it may not work in modern Android devices.

 $ ./AndroidPINCrack.py
 Usage: AndroidPINCrack.py [options]